gbeckers/Darr/README.rst

 Darr is a Python science library for storing and sharing numeric data arrays in a way that is open, simple, and self-explanatory.
-It also enables fast memory-mapped read/write access to such disk-based data, the ability to append data, and the flexible use of metadata.
-It is primarily designed for scientific use cases.
 Save and use your numeric arrays and metadata with one line of code while long-term and tool-independent accessibility and easy shareability is ensured.
+In addition, Darr provides fast memory-mapped read/write access to such disk-based data, the ability to append data, and the flexible use of metadata.

-To avoid dependency on specific tools, Darr is based on a combination of flat binary and human-readable text files.
-It automatically saves a clear text description of how the data is stored, together with code for reading the specific data in a variety of current scientific data tools such as Python, R, Julia, IDL, Matlab, Maple, and Mathematica (see `example array
+To maximize wide readability of your data, Darr is based on a combination of flat binary and human-readable text files.
+It automatically saves a description of how the data is stored, together with code for reading the specific data in a variety of current scientific data tools such as Python, R, Julia, IDL, Matlab, Maple, and Mathematica (see `example array
 <https://github.com/gbeckers/Darr/tree/master/examplearray.darr>`__).